SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - ARCHITECTURE_TYPE
-- All sites were just files stored on a computer somewhere...
+- These sites were just files stored on a computer somewhere...
-  - that you could access on with an internet connection
+  - that you could access with an internet connection
 - Any updates to the site required changing those static files directly...
   - Maybe using a protocol like FTP or SSH
 - This might sound ancient to some of you, depending on your experience...